What is Lyme disease? Experts describe symptoms, testing and treatment of the tick-borne illness

 When diagnosing a patient with Lyme disease, doctors assess a variety of indicators, including the person's symptoms, the likelihood of exposure, the possibility of other illnesses that cause similar symptoms, and sometimes laboratory test results.

+The best available test, however, often misses early Lyme, and is considered no more than 40% accurate in the first few weeks of infection, according to a 2017 report from the Associated Press.

-Tests, however, can miss early Lyme since they measure infection-fighting antibodies that take a while to form.
+This is because it measures infection-fighting antibodies the immune system produces, which take a while to form.

 "Most Lyme disease tests are designed to detect antibodies made by the body in response to infection.
 Antibodies can take several weeks to develop, so patients may test negative if infected only recently," the CDC's website explains.
 "CDC currently recommends a two-step testing process for Lyme disease.
 Both steps are required and can be done using the same blood sample."